FAQGURU/FAQGURU/topics/en/nodejs.md

 * https://github.com/i0natan/nodebestpractices/blob/master/sections/production/setnodeenv.md

 [[↑] Back to top](#Nodejs)
-### Provide some example of config file separation for dev and prod environments (Expert)
+### Provide some example of config file separation for dev and prod environments

 A perfect and flawless configuration setup should ensure:
 * keys can be read from file AND from environment variable